-- Case estimation and pricing: the review of the case estimation and pricing methodologies and processes for the Italian Medical Malpractice business concluded that they were broadly fit for purpose.
+- Case estimation and pricing: the review of the case estimation and pricing methodologies and processes for the Italian medical malpractice business concluded it was broadly fit for purpose.
 Some of the recommendations made in the review revolved around making more use of available information to update case reserves.
-AIU has addressed this and, in supporting documentation, will explain why in some cases intermediary information has not been used.
-Other lower materiality recommendations have already been addressed by AIU. - Governance: the report identified a shortage of resource in AIU's Actuarial Function, which affects its ability to deliver on its wider responsibilities, beyond core actuarial reserving.
+AIU has addressed this and, in supporting documentation, explain why in some cases intermediary information has not been used.
+Other lower materiality recommendations have already been addressed by AIU. - Governance: the report identified a shortage of resource in AlU's Actuarial Function, which affects its ability to deliver on its wider responsibilities, beyond core actuarial reserving.
 The report made a number of high and medium level recommendations arising from this.
-AIU has employed two additional staff in the Dublin office in 2019 to help address these recommendations.
-In addition, AIU will be improving its overall documentation as a priority during 2020.
+As noted earlier, AlU has employed two additional staff in the Dublin office in 2019 to help address these recommendations.
+In addition, AlU will be improving its overall documentation as a priority during 2020.

-The external report provides sufficient detail on both the review process and findings for me to assess its conclusions.
-I agree with the findings and conclusions and believe that they provide evidence, supplementing my own independent projections, of the appropriateness of AIU's booked provisions.
+The external report provides sufficient detail on the review process and findings for me to assess its conclusions.
+I agree with the findings and conclusions and believe that they provide evidence, supplementing my own independent projections, of the appropriateness of AIU's booked provisions for the same reasons I set out for AEL above.